Speaking Engagements, Special Events

 Travel

-Airlines now apparently feel it’s appropriate to change the departure/arrival times of flights on a whim.
+Airlines now apparently feel it’s appropriate to cancel flights and change the departure/arrival times of flights on a whim.
 If you’re picking up or dropping off your speaker at the airport, be sure to check the arrival/departure time of her flight periodically to see if it has changed.
 Because if you have a speaker who’s as lame-brained as I am, she might think the airline informed you of the time change and forget to tell you about it until the day she’s arriving (oops!).

 If you’re picking up your speaker from the airport, ask if she’s going to need to eat upon arrival.
 There’s often no time to eat a meal when changing planes, she may not have been offered a meal on the plane, and some airlines have now even discontinued in flight drinks and snacks.